 Thursday, May 31 from 1-2 PM EST. Join presenters Julie Darnay and Deborah Sattler for this webinar where participants will learn how to a start Compassionate Community movement in their community, gain insights as to how Compassionate Community approaches can complement Age-Friendly and Dementia-Friendly initiatives and discuss opportunities for collective action.
 To learn more or to register click here.

-Save the Date!
+Registration is now open!
 May 25, 2018 from 8:30am-4:30pm.
-The Centre for Studies in Aging & Health at Providence Care Hospital, Kingston invites you to our 2018 conference which will focus on the topics of social isolation, poverty and age-friendly communities.
+The Centre for Studies in Aging & Health at Providence Care Hospital, Kingston, invites you to our 2018 conference which will focus on the topics of social isolation, poverty and age-friendly communities.
 Keynote speaker, Dr. Parminder Raina will speak to these themes as he shares his findings from the Canadian Longitudinal Study of Aging.
 See the event flyer for more details.
-A program will be available soon.
-Early bird registration is available until March 29th.
+A call for poster abstracts is now open.
 Register here.

 Tuesday May 29th from 3-4:30 PM EDT.
 Join Amy Semaka for this Multiple Sclerosis Society of Canada event.
 During this webinar Amy will discuss drug development and patient safety, biosimilars and their regulation, recent drug news and future prospects, drug support programs, the role for atypical and controversial therapies, patient advocacy issues and the role of the pharmacist in MS management.
 For more information or to register click here.